rvaidun/email-automater/README.md

 # Automate Recruiter Emails
 This is a simple python script that automates the process of sending emails to recruiters.
 It uses the gmail API to draft emails to recruiters.
-Currently I use it in conjunction with Streak CRM to manage my job search.
-I write the draft using this script and then later schedule the email to be sent later manually using.
+Currently I use it in conjunction with [Streak CRM](https://www.streak.com/) to manage my job search.
+I write the draft using this script and then later schedule the email to be sent later manually using the schedule message to send feature which streak has.
+Gmail also has scheduling built in but I prefer to use Streak since they also provide somewhat accurate read receipts to see when emails have been read.
+Unfortunately, Google Gmail API does not support schedule sending natively.
 See a demo [here](https://youtu.be/Ef5i8DboJP4).

 # Installation
 1. Clone the repository